Chinese Water Dragon Underwater Breather

 Unique Respiratory System

 The Chinese Water Dragon‘s remarkable respiratory system allows it to thrive in both water and air, a unique adaptation that supports its amphibious lifestyle.
 I find it fascinating that this dual capability gives the dragon an extraordinary level of freedom and versatility in its habitat.
-At the heart of this system are the valve-like structures in their throats.
-When submerged, these valves shut, preventing water from entering the lungs and ensuring the dragon can remain underwater for extended periods without risking drowning.
+At the heart of this system is the glottis in their throats.
+When submerged, the glottis closes, preventing water from entering the lungs and ensuring the dragon can remain underwater for extended periods without risking drowning.
+Physignathus cocincinus on Wikipedia

-One of the most remarkable features of this system is the dragon’s ability to absorb oxygen directly from the water through its skin and cloaca, a multi-purpose anatomical feature.
+One of the most remarkable features of this system is the dragon’s ability to absorb oxygen directly from the water through its skin, a multi-purpose anatomical feature.
 This adaptability allows the dragon to stay submerged for up to 30 minutes, making it an efficient hunter and a master of evasion.
 Whether it’s escaping predators or simply resting underwater, this ability is key to its survival.

 However, the dragon’s affinity for water doesn’t mean it’s bound to it.
 Although it can survive out of water for short periods, prolonged exposure to air leads to dehydration and stress, emphasizing its need for a balanced, amphibious existence.